Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 ### Required Configuration items
 * a routing ID (see {{openquestions_rpid}}) - i.e. "the RADIUS realm"
-* a CA Certificate trust store which contains at least the root CA that issued the server certificate on the EAP-FIDO server
+* a CA Certificate trust store which contains at least the root CA that issued the server certificate on the EAP-FIDO server.
+This can be the system-wide WebPKI store, or a dedicated store for the specific purpose of EAP-FIDO server validation.

 ### Optional Configuration items
 * Only if the routing ID is not a suffix of the server's name in the certificate: the exact server name
 * Only if FIDO2 discoverable credentials are not used: a username
-* Only if the FIDO2 credential's scope (see {{openquestions_rpid}} is not a suffix of the routing ID: the exact scope for the FIDO transaction

 ## TLS handshake phase